Skip to main content

 • Hours, fuel and operator attribution on rented machines.

 If you rent equipment from the main, you pay by machine hours and absorb fuel deductions.
-PIN-level operator attribution at the event closes the gap between their tally and your operator's reality.
+PIN-level operator attribution at the event closes the gap between their count and your operator's reality.

 • Cash flow exposure to the main contractor.

 Your evidence is your defence against deductions you did not expect.
+Under pay-when-paid, you already sit behind the main's own certificate, so a disputed measurement freezes your cash twice over.
 A structured log compresses the time from measurement dispute to resolution, which compresses the time from work to payment.

 • Reputation evidence for the next bid round.